MathiasCiarlo/ubuntu-setup/README.md

 # Ubuntu setup
-This is my personal **very not serious** Ubuntu installation script.
+This is my personal **very not serious** (well, a little, but expect some fun) Ubuntu installation script.
 Tested on Ubuntu 16.04

 ## What it does